 Get your copy of all 6 Printable Book Reports!

 Draw a Picture Book Report has a space at the bottom for drawing a picture of a scene in the book.
 If you have younger kids or kids who are resistant to writing this would be the best one to use.

-I even made a Blank Book Report.
+Blank Book Report.
 Use this one to tailor the experience to your little one’s interest.
-Browse through More Book Report Ideas at the bottom of this post, make up your own, or have your kids decide what to do!
+Make up your own or use one of these ideas…

 There are a few different ways you can use these print outs.